Dark-eXe/haunted-places-similarity/README.md

 # Haunted Places - Cluster Analysis using Tika Similarity and D3.js
 Compute similarity scores and clustering for the Haunted Places dataset (with additional derived/joined features of various techniques/sources) using tika similarity: https://github.com/chrismattmann/tika-similarity<br>

+## Status
+Exploring further visualization options with D3 as referred from https://github.com/chrismattmann/tika-similarity.

 ## Current Approach
 - ```notebooks/RowToJSON.ipynb```: convert EVERY df row into their own JSON object and place them in a single directory ```data/JSON/``` in batches ```data/JSON/dir_{partition}/```
 - ```notebooks/ComputeSimilarity.ipynb```: run similarity on that directory and place in ```results/similarity/dir_{partition}/{metric}_sim.csv```